 You can legally and formally appoint a guardian for your children in your Will.
-Not ready to tackle the whole Will planning process?
-Don’t worry - you can also do so through a guardianship form.
 You don’t necessarily need to hire an attorney to prepare these documents.
 You can affordably, quickly and easily safeguard and protect your children by nominating a guardian you trust with an online service like Trust & Will.This option offers instant protection, and can be changed in a matter of minutes if you ever need to update your choice.

 How to Talk to the Guardian You Choose (...and, yes, you should talk to them)